-Chlorine dioxide's is an environmentally friendly disinfectant that works very differently from chlorine bleach--by "oxidizing" rather than "chlorinating."
-It's chemical action is much different than that of chlorine bleach.
-Chlorine dioxide is also gentle on the body because it reacts selectively with only certain types of molecules, and its action is naturally counteracted by substances in the body.
+Chlorine dioxide's is an environmentally friendly disinfectant.
+Its chemical action is much different than that of chlorine bleach.
+Chlorine dioxide "oxidizes" rather than "chlorinates."
+It is also gentle on the body because it reacts selectively with only certain types of molecules, and its action is naturally counteracted by substances in the body.

 TO USE IN SPRAY BOTTLES & HUMIDIFIERS

-Methods to use are simple, supplies are easy to obtain, and costs are very low.
+Methods to use are simple, supplies are easy to obtain, and costs are low.

 Misting upwards into air with a fine-mist spray bottle can disinfect many air particles and surfaces contacted by droplets.
 Running a fan can help mist stay in air longer for better distribution.

 An ultrasonic humidifier provides even more effective coverage of aerosols and surfaces.

 Use as a quick, helpful precaution after coughing or touch, or visiting a potentially infectious place.